semtexzv/Prospector/README.md

 # Prospector
 Multi-algorithm cryptocurrency miner.
 This miner can utilize all resources provided by your mining rig.
 It mines on all your CPUs and GPUs.
-Currently, this miner is in alpha stage, and can only mine Ethash coins on GPU and CryptoNight coins on CPU.
+Currently, this miner is in alpha stage.
+List of supported coins and pools is available at: [Pools page](https://github.com/semtexzv/Prospector/wiki/Supported-pools)